just-buildsystem/justbuild/share/man/just-lock-config.5.md

    evaluate to `true`, **`just-lock`**(1) will search for a configuration file in the same locations as **`just-mr`**(1) does when invoked with **`--norc`** in the root directory of the Git repository.

+### *`"generic"`*

+It defines a liberal way to modify a `just-mr` configuration via a user-provided command.

+The following fields are supported:

+ - *`"source"`* defines the current *source* type.
+This entry is mandatory.

+ - *`"cmd"`* provides a list of strings forming a command that accepts a string as input from `stdin` containing a serialized `just-mr` configuration and outputs a string to `stdout` containing a serialized `just-mr` configuration.
+   This entry is mandatory.

+ - *`cwd`* provides the path to the directory in which the command will be run.
+   If it is relative, it will be taken relative to the current working directory.
+This entry is optional.
+If missing, `"."` is used.

+ - *`"env"`* provides a map of envariables to be set for executing the command.
+This entry is optional.

+ - *`"inherit env"`* provides a list of variables to be inherited from the environment `just-lock` is called within, if set there.
+This entry is optional.

 The just-lock configuration format
 ----------------------------------